 Any files over 5 MB will fail to deliver via SMS.

-If any messages ultimately fail (meaning Hona could not deliver to a mobile number OR email), you will receive a notification detailing why.
-Please reach out to [email protected] if you have any questions.
+If messages ultimately fail to deliver to both mobile number and email, you will receive a notification detailing why.
+Contact [email protected] with any questions.

 3. Verify your Notification Settings

-Now that you know how to 2-Way Message in Hona, the only thing you need to worry about is whether your Notification Settings are configured correctly.
-Double-checking your Notification Settings now means you will not have to remedy any issues experienced by missing incoming Client messages.
+Now that you know how to 2-Way Message in Hona, make sure your Notification Settings are configured correctly.
+Doing this now ensures you won't miss incoming Client messages.

-To learn how to configure these notifications, please visit How to Configure Business User Notification Settings.
+To learn how to configure your notifications, visit Configuring Business User Notification Settings.

-Every Hona Business User in your Org has their own Notification Settings.
-Why is this important?
+Every Hona Business User in your Org has their own Notification Settings — why does this matter?

-Every Hona Business User in your Org has their own Notification Settings.
-Why is this important?
+Every Hona Business User in your Org has their own Notification Settings — why does this matter?

-Having your own Notification Settings allows you full control over the notifications you do or do not want to receive based on the responsibilities you fulfill at your Business.
-You can change them at any time if your responsibilities change.
+Having your own Notification Settings gives you full control over what notifications you receive based on your responsibilities.
+You can change them at any time if your role changes.

 Conclusion

-By using Hona’s 2-Way Messaging, your Business can streamline Client communication, keep conversations tied to their case files, and reduce the need for back-and-forth communication across multiple platforms.
+By using Hona's 2-Way Messaging, your Business can streamline Client communication, keep conversations tied to their case files, and reduce the need for back-and-forth across multiple platforms.
 From sending quick text updates to securely receiving files, Messaging keeps everything in one place for both you and your Clients.
-With these steps and best practices, you can feel confident that your Client communications are secure, organized, and easy to manage as part of your daily workflow.

-For any questions or concerns, feel free to chat with our support team or reach out to [email protected].
+For any questions or concerns, chat with our support team or reach out to [email protected].